RumeysaRanaYILMAZ/Knapsack-with-branch-and-bound/README.md

 # Knapsack-with-branch-and-bound

-/*For better understanding of Knapsack with branch and bound please check these videos patiently.
+For better understanding of Knapsack with branch and bound please check these videos patiently.
     1- https://www.youtube.com/watch?v=slayHO7gKEQ
     2- https://www.youtube.com/watch?v=R6BQ3gBrfjQ

-*/
+In this code, Queue (BFS) is used for the knapsack problem.